mkromberg/dqa/README.md

-# dqa

-Dyalog QA Framework
+# dqa - the Dyalog QA Framework

 See functions in demos folder for examples of how to use the MATCH function.